BIO6032/2019_replication_HastingsPowell_1991/article/article.md

 : Nondimensional parameters and the values used in the simulations {#tbl:table1}

-As noted by Hastings & Powell, numerical integration is the only way to investigate the global dynamical behavior of the system.
+As noted by Hastings & Powell, numerical integration is the only way to investigate the global dynamical behaviour of the system.
 We used *Julia version 1.1.0* (@bezanson2017), along with packages `DifferentialEquations.jl` (@rackauckas2017) to
 compute the numerical integrations and `ParameterizedFunctions.jl` (@rackauckas2017) to simplify the parameterized function call, as well as `Plots.jl` to represent our results.